๐Ÿ‘๏ธPerception

 Motion Illusions

-• Peripheral drift in patterns like the "rotating snakes" illusion activates motion-detecting neurons through high-contrast edges
+• Peripheral drift in patterns like the "rotating snakes" illusion activates motion-detecting neurons through high-contrast, repeating edges.
+The effect is strongest in your peripheral vision because peripheral motion detectors are more sensitive and less precise than those in your fovea.

-• Key mechanism: These illusions reveal dedicated neural pathways for motion processing that operate somewhat independently from object recognition
+These illusions reveal that dedicated neural pathways for motion processing (particularly in area MT/V5 of the visual cortex) operate somewhat independently from object recognition pathways.

 Illusions from Color Processing

 Color perception depends not just on wavelength but on surrounding context and lighting assumptions.
-Your brain tries to maintain color constancy—seeing objects as the same color under different lighting—and this can backfire.
+Your brain tries to maintain color constancy, seeing objects as the same color under different lighting, and this process can backfire.

 Color Illusions